HPC-Lab-IITB/Resources/README.md

 # Resources
-The cloud version of Madar's famous webpage on 22.
+The cloud version of Mandar Datar's famous webpage on 22.

 ## Organization and submodules
 This repostory is organized as submodules, because some of the resources have a lot of details.
 So, to get started please run: